 After I removed the cooked flatbread, I spread the ricotta evenly on top and then added a bunch of fresh, baby arugula.
-After I cut the flatbread into slices, I sprinkled the pomegranate salsa over each slice.
-I like this layering approach because it ensures that each slice has the full flavor combination of ricotta, arugula and the oh-so-tasty pomegranate salsa.
+After I cut the flatbread into pieces, I sprinkled the pomegranate salsa over each slice making sure the ricotta was mixed in a bit so the salsa would stay intact on each piece.

 - 3/4 cup pomegranate arils/seeds